How Daylight Saving Time affects your health

-According to Dr. Mohamed Saad at UofL Health, when we ticker with our body's sleep routine, it's an added stress to our bodies.
+According to Dr. Mohamed Saad at UofL Health, when we change our sleep routine, it's an added stress to our bodies.
 This can also affect your day-to-day functions, like memory issues, concentration, decrease in work performance, and more.

 Not getting a full 7-8 hours of sleep every night that the majority of adults need can cause health issues like obesity, diabetes, metabolic problems.